 Onpattro is not available in a generic form.
 A generic drug is an exact copy of the active drug in a brand-name medication.
 Generics tend to cost less than brand-name drugs.

-Onpattro comes as a liquid in a single-dose vial.
-The drug is given as an intravenous (IV) infusion, which goes into your vein.
-(An infusion is an injection that lasts a certain length of time.)
+Onpattro comes as a liquid solution in a single-dose vial.
+The drug is given as an intravenous (IV) infusion (an injection into a vein that lasts a certain length of time).
 The IV infusion is usually given at your doctor’s office.
-However, you may be able to get the injections at home, given to you by a healthcare provider.
+However, you may be able to get the injections at home, given to you by a healthcare professional.

 Each Onpattro infusion takes about 80 minutes.

 At least 1 hour before each infusion, you’ll be given a combination of other drugs.
-These are known as pre-medications.
-They lower your risk for having a reaction to the Onpattro infusion.
+These are known as premedications.
+They lower your risk of having a reaction to the Onpattro infusion.
 (For more information about infusion reactions, see the “Onpattro side effects” section above.)

 When it’s given